- Wealth PMS (50L+)

-The traditional valuation metrics like PE, EPS growth, Margin expansion etc do not apply here.
-There are certain parameters to consider while evaluating the REITs.
+The traditional valuation metrics like PE, EPS growth, Margin expansion, etc do not apply here.
+There are certain parameters to consider while evaluating REITs.
 Let’s understand each of them.

-The biggest risk of running a commercial property is vacancy.
-WALE is used to calculate the time left for property to go vacant.
+The biggest risk of running a commercial property is a vacancy.
+WALE is used to calculate the time left for the property to go vacant.
 It is measured in years.
 The higher the better.

 Loan to Value (LTV) measures how much debt was borrowed compared to the underlying asset value.
 Just like any other business, the low leverage the better.

 NDCF is a key metric to show how much money is left to distribute to the unit holders.
-Usually all REITs have two layered structure.
+Usually, all REITs have a two-layered structure.

 As per SEBI guidelines,

 The consistency of NDCF is an important metric to keep an eye on.

 The occupancy rate is the percentage of the square foot available in the portfolio of REIT.
 This is an important metric of its performance.
 This ensures consistency in payouts, increasing rental & dividend income.
 The higher the occupancy, the more stable the cash flows.
 Having said that, it is unlikely to have 100% occupancy always.